 The Association of Women Surgeons (AWS), founded in 1981, is a not-for-profit educational and professional organization.
-With over 2,000 members, AWS is one of the largest organizations dedicated to enhancing the interaction and exchange of information between women surgeons.
+With over 2,000 members, both women and men, AWS is one of the largest organizations dedicated to enhancing the interaction and exchange of information between women surgeons.
 Truly an international organization, AWS has members in 21 countries:

 The mission of the Association of Women Surgeons is to inspire, encourage and enable women surgeons to realize their professional and personal goals.

 - To enhance and facilitate interaction among women surgeons throughout the world,